-Our ordinary shares are publicly traded on the ASX under the symbol "PLL".

-We are filing this registration statement on Form 20-F in anticipation of the establishment of the Level 2 program of our American Depositary Shares, each representing 100 of our ordinary shares, which are currently listed on the OTC Market under the symbol "PLLLY".
-The Bank of New York Mellon, acting as depositary, will register and deliver our ADSs.
+Our ordinary shares are publicly traded on the ASX under the symbol "PLL."
+Our ADSs, each representing 100 of our ordinary shares, are publicly traded on Nasdaq under the symbol "PLL."
+The Bank of New York Mellon, acting as depositary, registers and delivers the ADSs.